MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/specifying-wdf-directives-in-inf-files.md

 - UMDF-service-install section WDK
 - INF files WDK UMDF , directives
-- UmdfDispatcher INF directive WDK UMDF , syntax ms.date: 08/31/2023
+- UmdfDispatcher INF directive WDK UMDF , syntax ms.date: 09/07/2023
 ---

 # Specifying WDF Directives in INF Files

-An INF file that installs a WDF driver must contain a Microsoft Windows Driver Frameworks (WDF)-specific *DDInstall* section.
-The INF file can contain more than one WDF-specific *DDInstall* section if the INF file installs more than one WDF driver.
-Each WDF-specific *DDInstall* section:
+An INF file that installs a WDF driver must contain two WDF-specific sections:

--   Corresponds to the [**DDInstall**](../install/inf-ddinstall-section.md) and [**DDInstall.Services**](../install/inf-ddinstall-services-section.md) sections that are associated with a particular WDF driver.
+ - [DDInstall.wdf] section for each [DDInstall] section

--   Is processed by all the loaded WDF co-installers, which run in arbitrary order.
+ - [wdf-service-install] section, with name specified in a KmdfService or UmdfService directive in [DDInstall.wdf]

--   Contains WDF installation directives for a device.
+These sections contain WDF-specific directives.
 UMDF-specific directives begin with the UMDF prefix, and KMDF-specific directives begin with the KMDF prefix.

-The following code example shows UMDF-specific directives in a WDF-specific *DDInstall* section.
+The following code example shows UMDF-specific directives:

 ```inf
 [ECHO_Device.NT.Wdf]